-- 1. Complete a Mid-State Application form and return it with a \$30 non-refundable application fee. - Submit the Criminal Background Statement of Understanding and Release of Information form found at mstc.edu/apply-mid-state-today (available after completion of program application). - 3.
-Submit the Functional Abilities Form found at mstc.edu/ programs/surgical-technologist. - 4.
+- 1. Complete a Mid-State Application form and return it with a \$30 non-refundable application fee. - Submit the Criminal Background Statement of Understanding and Release of Information form found at mstc.edu/programs/surgical-technologist (available after completion of program application). - 3.
+Submit the Technical Standards Form found at mstc.edu/ programs/surgical-technologist. - 4.
 Meet with an advisor for your New Student Advising Appointment. - 5.
-Complete Accuplacer or ACT if requirements not met via High School Grade Point Average.
+Complete Accuplacer or ACT if requirements not met via high school grade point average.